![]() |

 |

-ZBD05 Tracked Amphibious Infantry Fighting Vehicle![]() Previously
+ZBD05 Tracked Amphibious Infantry Fighting Vehicle![]() Previously known as the Advanced

-known as the Advanced Amphibious Assault Vehicle (AAAV) The vehicle is
+Amphibious Assault Vehicle (AAAV) The vehicle is

-developed from the ZBD/Type 04 infantry fighting vehicle chassis but is
+developed from the ZBD/Type 04 infantry fighting

-now a completely separate vehicle.
-The ZBD04 chassis has been
+vehicle.
+The ZBD04 chassis has been extended

-those on the Type 63C amphibious armoured personnel n extended bow
+similar to those on the Type 63C amphibious armoured

-section similar to those on the Type 63C amphibious armoured personnel
+the Type 63C amphibious armoured personnel carrier

-carrier and the Type 86 amphibious infantry fighting vehicle.
+and the Type 86 amphibious infantry fighting

 The large bow wave plate is hinged and hydraulically extended when the AAAV is in the water.
 When stowed it lays across the bow and glacis plate providing another layer of frontal protection.
 The ZBD05 carries a two man turret with components from the Ukrainian Shkval turret.
 The turret mounts a 30 x 165mm automatic cannon, coaxial Type 80 7.62 x 54mmR machine gun, two Hong Jian-73C ATGM launchers, one on either side of the turret and eight 76mm smoke dischargers. |